Patron

 Last Updated: 2:39am BST 26/09/2007

-Alan Johnson told the Labour Party conference that matrons would be empowered to "fight infection on the front line", that the "war" against Clostridium difficile must be intensified, and that a new regulator - Ofcare - will be given powers to fine dirty hospitals and close wards.
+Alan Johnson told the Labour Party conference that matrons would be empowered to “fight infection on the front line”, that the “war” against Clostridium difficile must be intensified, and that a new regulator - Ofcare - will be given powers to fine dirty hospitals and close wards.
+He told GMTV that he wanted to see MRSA eradicated from wards - with a target of reducing its incidence to zero.

 Great stuff!
 But will matrons be able to deliver?
 Are spotless wards the answer?
 Can MRSA be eradicated?